tolkit/fpma/README.md

 # Fast Plant Mitochondria Annotation

-Using a set of known genes (~40), we can predict how many of these occur in a mitochondrial genome assembly.
+Using a set of known genes (~43), we can predict how many of these occur in an angiosperm mitochondrial genome assembly.
 In this repository there is a set of HMM files (`fastas/hmms`) which describe these genes.

 The executable here runs `nhmmer` on these genes across the mitochondrial genome of interest.

+## Requirements

+You will need to direct the program to the executable path of `nhmmer`, and to a directory of HMMs (provided in this repository under `./fastas/hmms`).

 ## fpma